sdbs-uni-p/vldb-dbms-live-patching/README.md

  The "raw" data includes the original data from which the DuckDB databases were created and is provided for reference.

+## WfPatch Extension

+Please see the [wfpatch-extension](wfpatch-extension) directory for a detailed overview of our extension to the WfPatch user space library and the original work of Rommel et al. [2].

+[2] Florian Rommel, Christian Dietrich, Daniel Friesel, Marcel Köppen, ChristophBorchert, Michael Müller, Olaf Spinczyk, and Daniel Lohmann.
+2020. *From Global to Local Quiescence: Wait-Free Code Patching of Multi-Threaded Processes*.
+In Proc.
+OSDI.
+651–666.

 ## Directory Overview

 - `supplementary-material/`